For many DIYers, cutting aluminum is integral in many home projects. This soft metal is used in many materials, from the roof to a bike frame.

 This DEWALT saw blade does not have the highest number of teeth in this list, yet it makes up for it with its material.
 The DEWALT DW9152 has teeth made of carbide, which adds extra strength for cutting through aluminum as if it is plywood.

 With its carbide teeth, the blade is resistant to friction and temperature differences.
-A non-corrosive material, carbide also makes the blade ultra-durable and last for a long time.
+A non-corrosive material, carbide also makes the blade ultra-durable and lasts for a long time.
 It has a thin kerf for fast and clean cuts.

 Evolution Power Tools 12BLADEAL Aluminum Cutting Saw Blade Best Premium Circular Saw Blade